We’ve been chatting to all kinds of people who share our passion for autistic young people, and we currently have projects on-going with:

 Our Lego Based Therapy Courses are now available online

 We have developing an online version of our Lego Based Therapy training which works best be for 2 adults from the same setting.
-In the afternoon you would be working with 3 children in your bubble for 45 minutes.
-For full details (and you can still take part if you are unable to work with a bubble) please email us.
-Look out for course dates on our training page.
+In the afternoon you would be working with 3 children in your school for 45 minutes.
+For full details (and you can still take part if you are unable to work with children) please email us.
+Look out for course dates on our UPCOMING TRAINING PAGE.